ehrenbrav/nestcamDIY/README.md

 Pin 12  (GPIO18) -> Blue   -> MOSFET + control pin
 Pin 14  (GND)    -> Black  -> MOSFET - control pin
 Pin 16  (GPIO23) -> Green  -> Motion detector signal pin (unconnected for testing)
+Pin 18  (GPIO24) -> Orange -> (Optional - comes later) IR filter swap on Waveshare camera
 Pin 20  (GND)    -> Black  -> MOSFET power supply - screw terminal (power supply side)
 ```

 The red and black LED wires should be attached to the `+` and `-` screw terminals, respectively, on the load side of the MOSFET board.

-### 2.4A Solar Setups Only: Create a Solar Power Cable
+### 2.4A <em>Solar Setups Only: Create a Solar Power Cable</em>

 For solar setups, create a solar power cable.

 1. Cut a 1-foot length of black and red wire.
 2. Strip about 1 centimeter off each end.
-3. The UPS HAT comes with a separate plastic connector for the solar hookup.
-Plug this into the jack on the UPS HAT and carefully note which side is `+` and which is `-`.
+3. The UPS hat comes with a separate green plastic connector for the solar hookup.
+Plug this into the jack on the UPS hat and carefully note which side is `+` and which is `-`.
 4. Using a precision screwdriver, loosen each of the two screws in this connector.
 5. Insert the red wire into the `+` side and the black wire into the `-` side, then retighten the screws.
 6. Make sure the wires are securely clamped.
-7. Thread the two wires through heat-shrink tubing.
-8. Splice the other ends of the wires to a pre-made JST connector by braiding the wires together, tinning them with a bit of solder, and applying heat-shrink tubing to protect the connection.
+7. Either splice male-female jumper wires to the ends of these or attach your own JST connector.
+This will allow you to plug and unplug the solar panel later without needing to open up the enclosure.

 Alternatively, you could use Dupont connectors to make your own custom-length wires.